CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 ### Challenge 3

 Create a website that has a fixed nav like the image below.
+By fixed nav I mean the navigation bar will always display and the content below it will scroll underneath.

 The links should allow you to jump to different points on the page.
-Think about what an appropriate `font-family` and `font-size`.
+You'll need to use an `id` for this.

 ![](https://dl.dropboxusercontent.com/s/ex8s0rroexvub90/fixed-navbar.png?dl=0)